Probing Right Handed Neutrino assisted Reheating with Gravitational Waves and Leptogenesis: Gravitational Wave Spectrum and Leptogenesis

 As can be seen from the dashed line in the left panel of \figref{GW-frequency-spectrum-k-2}, the decay spectrum increases with a power law ($\propto f$) and then decreases sharply after reaching a peak value, for a fixed RHN mass.
 Gravitons with frequencies larger than this peak frequency are never produced due to the insignificant inflaton number density at the end of reheating, resulting such a sharp fall in amplitude beyond this peak frequency.
-It is also pertinent to point out that the differential decay width of the $1 \rightarrow 3$ inflaton decay process is divergent for zero graviton energy.
-Traditionally, this divergence can be mitigated by considering loop corrections that account for the gravitons being reabsorbed.
-However, this analysis introduces a characteristic energy scale, below which the decay probability will become zero at zero graviton energy.
-In our analysis, we introduce such characteristic energy scale (or more specifically a low frequency cut-off) at $f =10^{4} \text{ Hz}$ as indicated by the left boundary of $x$ axis of Fig.~\ref{fig:GW-frequency-spectrum-k-2} (both panels) while ignoring the physics of IR region.
+On the other hand, we impose a lower frequency cut-off $\sim 1$ Hz while plotting the GW spectrum in Fig.~\ref{fig:GW-frequency-spectrum-k-2}, which can be understood in the following way.
+Note that the rate of the $1 \rightarrow 3$ inflaton decay process ($\Gamma^{1\to3}$) becomes divergent due to the contribution from gravitons with energy approaching zero.
+Traditionally, this IR divergence goes away when loop correction involving virtual gravitons to two body decay of inflaton (producing two RHNs only) is taken into account~\cite{Weinberg:1965nx}.
+However, this is inconsequential to our analysis since the relevant quantity in the RHS of \eqref{BTEGWD} is the power spectrum $E_k \frac{d\Gamma^{1\rightarrow 3}}{dE_k}$ only, which remains finite.
+Additionally, gravitons become super-horizon above a certain wavelength given by the Hubble scale $\mathcal{H}^{-1}$.
+Since the super-horizon modes of the gravitational waves freeze out (\emph{i.e.}, become constant)~\cite{Domcke:2024soc} in the expanding Universe, they may be excluded.
+This gives us a mere lower frequency cut-off (for representation purpose in Fig. \ref{fig:GW-frequency-spectrum-k-2} only) at $\frac{a_\text{RH}}{a_0}\frac{\mathcal{H}_\text{RH}}{2\pi}\approx1~\text{Hz}$ using the estimate of the Hubble scale at the time of reheating~\cite{Huang:2019lgd,Tokareva:2023mrt} with $T_\text{ RH}\sim 10^8$ GeV.

 Turning our attention to the spectrum obtained from inflaton annihilation (dotted lines of Fig.~\ref{fig:GW-frequency-spectrum-k-2}, left panel), we note that there exists a low frequency cut-off near $f_{e}=10^{7} \text{ Hz}$ in this case as well which characterises the beginning of inflaton oscillation before which no gravitons are produced.
 The spectra then decrease with the power law ($ \propto 1/\sqrt{f}$) as shown in \appnref{GWD-spectrum} and then falls sharply due the exponential decrease of the inflaton density at the end of reheating (similar to the GW spectrum from inflaton decay).
 Note that such annihilation spectra of GWs is the artifact of the extended reheating scenario of our framework.
 In case of instantaneous reheating, it would emit GW of unique frequency only, characteristic of inflaton mass.
 Contrary to this, in case of extended reheating, GWs emitted at different points during reheating period would redshift differently and govern the spectrum.